pattonsgirl/CEG2410/Assignments/Identity/research-identity.md

 ## Research - Identity & Policy Management

-This is a fantastic topic for a 2000-level course.
-At that level, students are usually transitioning from "how does this work" to "why does a business choose this," and identity management is the perfect bridge.

-Since students are looking at both technical implementation and business constraints, here is a breakdown of the key research areas and the most relevant "real-world" pricing metrics for their analysis as of 2026.
+Identity and validation of identity are major sys admin elements.
+Research the following core topics.

 ---

 ## 1. Enterprise Identity Providers (IdP)
 These are the "Source of Truth" for an organization.
-Students should research how these platforms centralize access.

 - Microsoft Entra ID
 - Okta